17th Annual Outstanding Service Awards

 Parent Liaison, Children’s Mental Health Division, MN Department of Human Services (Amy received an Outstanding Service Award in 2002) Click here to read the press release.

-Show your support for these individuals by attending the award ceremony!
+Show your support for our award winning individuals by attending the award ceremony!

 Elizabeth Carlson, PhD, LP, Researcher and Director of the Harris Training Program and Infant and Early Childhood Mental Health Certificate Program, University of MN